Many or all companies we feature compensate us. Compensation and editorial

 Student Loans Student Loan Repayment

-Student Loan Consolidation vs. Refinancing: What’s the Difference?
+Student Loan Consolidation vs. Refinancing: Which Saves You More Money?

-Federal student loan consolidation and refinancing allow you to combine multiple debts into one, but they operate differently.
+Student loan consolidation and refinancing both combine multiple loans into one, but they serve different purposes.

 Student loan consolidation vs. refinancing